scalaz/scalaz-deriving/README.md

   }
 ```

-The API is currently in flux and support for typeclasses that require labels (such as `Show` and encoders / decoders) is coming shortly.
+The API is currently in flux and support for typeclasses that require labels (e.g. `Show` / encoders / decoders) is coming soon.